 Audit Your Energy

 What gives you energy?
 What drains it?
-The data is your compass.
+Track for a week.

 Clarify Your Values